hopr-framework/PyHOPE/README.md

 ```

 # Documentation
 PyHOPE is heavily inspired by [HOPR (High Order Preprocessor)](https://github.com/hopr-framework/hopr) and shares the same input/output format.
-For more information and tutorials, please visit the [HOPR documentation](https://hopr.readthedocs.io).
+For more information and tutorials, please visit the [documentation](https://hopr-framework.github.io/PyHOPE).

 # Usage
 PyHOPE can either be invoked directly from the command line or used as a Python library.